izumrudik/compile/README.md

 1. `mix <word>(name) {[\n|;]*[<word>[\n|;]]*[<word>]?}`
 1. `use <word>(name)([<type>,]*[<type>]?)[-><type>]?`

-CTE is compile-time-evaluation, so it only uses ints/constants and operands. note, that operands are parsed without order: (((2+2)*2)//14)
+CTE is compile-time-evaluation, so it only uses integers, constants and operands. note, that operands are parsed without order: (((2+2)*2)//14)

 typed variable is `<word>(name):<type>`